2 An introduction to the R language

 .

-Logical vectors can be used for indexing other vectors.
+Logical vectors can be used for indexing (subsetting) other vectors.
 For example, we might want to extract all elements of a vector that are greater than some value, e.g. all positive numbers.

 set.seed(5434) # makes the example reproducible